musevlt/muse-psfr/docs/index.rst

 -----------------------------------

-To reduce computation time, the ``muse-psfr`` command reconstructs the PSF at three wavelengths: 500nm, 700nm, and 900nm.
+To reduce computation time, the ``muse-psfr`` command reconstructs the PSF at three wavelengths: 500, 700, and 900 nm.
 But it is possible to reconstruct the PSF at any wavelength, with the `~muse_psfr.compute_psf_from_sparta` function.
 This function reconstructs by default for 35 wavelengths between 490nm and 930nm (which can specified with the *lmin*, *lmax*, and *nl*